 In conjunction with the AWCS/WGA Joint Conference – May 28-30, 2021 – we are pleased to welcome Pulitzer Prize Winner, Anthony Doerr for two great events.

-The conference will kick off with a welcome and In Conversation with Anthony Doerr, followed by a Meet & Greet with all conference guests and book signing.
+The conference will kick off with a welcome and In Conversation with Anthony Doerr, hosted by Samantha Warwick.

 Then on Saturday, enjoy a day with Anthony where we learn how to Break the Pre off the Dictable.

 AWCS/WGA Members: $50 | Non-Members: $75 – REGISTER

 This event is part of the Re/Orientation – WGA/AWCS Conference – if you have already registered for this event, you will receive a discount coupon for the conference.
 Don’t wish to attend the conference?
 You can still register for this event separately.
 Otherwise, check out the conference schedule for an event packed weekend.

 Join us for a mesmerizing evening with Anthony Doerr as he spills the details on the writing life, why stories are so important to our cultural landscape and the wonder and awe in the world around us.
 A Q & A to follow.